d1manson/open-ephys-plugin-bonsai/README.md

 # Bonsai Plugin

 This runs an OSC UDP Server (using an open ephys DataThread plugin).
-The Server expects messages with 4 int32 values.
-It packs the binary representation of 4 int32 values into the float32 dataBuffer, which is then visible downstream in Openephys as a continuous data channel.
+The Server expects messages with 4 float32 values.
+It packs the values into the float32 dataBuffer, which is then visible downstream in Openephys as a continuous data channel.

 The intention is that the data is coming from Bonsai, with the 4 values corresponding to some kind of x and y values.
 In order to get acurate timestamps you probably want to have a ttl output from your camera directly into the main acquistion board, and then have a customer recorder plugin that can